UiL-OTS-labs/jspsych-uil-template-docs/README.md

 - Keep documentation on a selection of code bases in _one place_.
 - Separate _generic_ documentation from _specific_ documentation.
-- Give some _background information_ that may help Students, Researchers & Developers & Managers plan online experimenting better.
+- Give some _background information_ to help Students, Researchers, and Developers plan online experimenting better.

 ## Standard components
 At this point, __every__ jspsych template comes with the following 'default' components included:

 ### 1. Consent
 A consent page placeholder is included before the experiment starts.
-It is up to the specifics of your own goals (and organisation) what information should ne given.
+It is up to the specifics of your own goals (and organisation) what information should be given.
 A consent page must always implement a combination of a consent statement, a checkbox that must be checked _and_ a _button_ that needs to be clicked to give consent.
 See `consent.js` for (placeholder) content.

 ### 2. Survey questions
-You can adapt the survey questions to your onw needs, but it is not as easy as it may seem.
+You can adapt the survey questions to your own needs, but it is not as easy as it may seem.
 Please think well about what you want to accept as 'valid' in your survey.
 Read up about [input (data) validation_](https://en.wikipedia.org/wiki/Data_validation).
 For instance, you may want an e-mail address to be in the form of `someone@somewebsite.com` and not allow people to fill out `whatever` in a survey field.
-Input validation is important for quality research online, think about (your) data management.
+Input validation is important for quality of online research, think about (your) data management.
 See `survey.js`.

 ### 3. Generic UiL utility library
 This [utility library](https://github.com/UiL-OTS-labs/jspsych-uil-utils) was created to enable: